lingtalfi/Light-Realist/doc/pages/open-admin-table-helper-implementation-notes.md

      In other words, the default behaviour of neck filters is that they can act as complementary searching tools for a global/advanced search.

+- the number of items per page:
+      When the user selects a value, the request is left unchanged except for the pagination's page_length part.
+      This widget is bound to the pagination widget, in that their data feed the same tag (the limit tag).

 - the pagination:
       When the user clicks a pagination link, the request is left unchanged except for the pagination.
       In other words, we re-use all the other widgets, and we left them as they are.